MRIresearch/bidspreprocess/README.md

 where `$SUB` and `$SES` are the implied subject and session of the BIDS file.

 # Defacing
-PyDeface (https://github.com/poldracklab/pydeface) is used to deface any anatomicals that are convered to BIDS.
+PyDeface (https://github.com/poldracklab/pydeface) is used to deface any anatomicals that are converted to BIDS.
 Currently the default output is created with the `_defaced` suffix.
 It is however also possible to call pydeface directly as follows

 ```
 docker run  --rm -v $PWD:/mnt                 \
                   -v $PWD/DICOM:/dicom        \
                   -v $PWD/nifti:/nifti        \
                   orbisys/bidspreprocess:0.1  \
                   pydeface
 ```